Donna Provoost – Chair

 He and his wife, Meg, fell in love with New Zealand during an all too short holiday in 2000.
 A year later they emigrated with their two daughters, Fiona and Rebecca.
 Since arriving he has worked in the healthcare, insurance, and transport industries in various commercial and strategic roles.
 He was also privileged to be chair of his professional body in NZ (Chartered Institute of Procurement and Supply) for three years, and is currently in a strategic development role at Auckland Transport.

 Chris grew up as a “Forces kid” where it was easy to become accustomed to not putting down roots anywhere; to remain only loosely connected to the community.
 Recent exposure to a community-led initiative in Northland inspired him to ground his passion for New Zealand in the work of Inspiring Communities.

 Mark is married to Tess Casey and lives in Wellington.
 Mark is the Principal of Berhampore School, a primary school serving a diverse community.
 The school’s journey has seen it develop its focus from just being an education institution to a community partner and asset.
-Berhampore School is widely recognised as an advocate for the inclusion of all children in education and known for its community led focus.
+Berhampore School is widely recognised as an advocate for the inclusion of all children in education and known for its community-led focus.

 Mark is involved in a wide range of local and national community initiatives.
-As well as a board member of Inspiring Communities he is a member of the Education for All Forum which is advocating for cross sector partnership between disability and education organisations for better access to education for all children.
+As well as being a board member of Inspiring Communities he is a member of the Education for All Forum which advocates for cross sector partnership between disability and education organisations for better access to education for all children.
 Recently Mark was one of the NZEI education union’s representatives on the Ministry of Education’s Joint Initiative Working Party on how communities of schools can collaborate.